Francesco Beretta: Biography

 Beretta's first teacher of music had been Stefano Fabri jr., who was the son of Stefano Fabri.
 Both of the Fabris worked at the Cappella Giulia, whereas Fabri jr.'s father was a director of music there.'
 Intermediately during the years of 1657 until 1664 Beretta was the musical maestro of the cathedral of Tivoli.
 Beginning with the year 1664 he advanced to be the director of music at the Chiesa Santo Spirito in Sassia in Rome.
 Later on at the 21st of September 1678 he was made the director of music of the Cappella Giulia in Rome.
 He stayed there until his death in 1694.'
 In 1675 he is mentioned as "Don Franc.
 Beretti".
-In the libretto of the Oratory „San Ermenegildo" he is titled as „Canonico regolare di S. Spirito e Maestro di capella della Basilica Vaticano di Roma" – this is a canon regular at St. Peter.
+In the libretto of the Oratory „San Ermenegildo" he is titled as „Canonico regolare di S. Spirito e Maestro di capella della Basilica Vaticano di Roma" – this is a canon regular at St. Peter's Basilica.